Sociologist, University of Frankfurt

 Tempelhof, Berlin, 2017.

 Welcome to my website.
-I am Postdoctoral researcher (Wissenschaftlicher Mitarbeiter) at Goethe University of Frankfurt, affiliate to the ARC Centre of Excellence for Children and Families over the Life Course (Australia) and Early Career Scholar 2020-2021 of the Work & Family Research Network (United States).
+I am research scientist at Goethe University of Frankfurt (Germany), affiliate to the ARC Centre of Excellence for Children and Families over the Life Course (Australia) and Early Career Scholar 2020-2021 of the Work & Family Research Network (United States).
 In 2020, I’ve been awarded a JQ Young Academy Fellowship.
 Previously, I worked as a PhD candidate at DemoSoc Research Unit (Pompeu Fabra University, Barcelona), and was visiting scholar at the German Institute for Economic Research (DIW-Berlin), and Universities of Queensland, Cologne, and College of London.
 Starting in October 2021, I will be Assistant Professor of Sociology at the National University of Distance Education (UNED) in Madrid.

 My research has been published in journals like European Sociological Review or Journal of Marriage and Family and I have recently co-edited a book on fatherhood (in Spanish).
 Results of these studies were featured in outlets like The Economist.
 I am part of the editorial board of Journal of Marriage and Family and I’ve been reviwer for journals like American Sociological Review or Social Forces, among others.
-My research was awarded by the International Sogiological Association, the Spanish Research Council, the Sociological Association of Madrid, and Pompeu Fabra University.
+My research was awarded by the International Sogiological Association, the Spanish Research Council, the Sociological Association of Madrid, Goethe-University of Frankfurt, and Pompeu Fabra University.
 These awards deserve a massive ‘thank you’ to this network of collaborators, mentors, and friends.